EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/01-Prerequisites.md

 # 2.1 Prerequisites

-Review the details about what you need to do before starting the workshop, what you are expected to know beforehand, and what you can expect to take away after completing it.
+Review the details about what is needed before following this guide, what you are expected to know beforehand and what you can expect to learn after going through it.

 ## What You Need

-To be able to complete this workshop, you will need:
+To follow this guide, you will need:

 1. **Your own computer.**
     - Any computer capable of running Visual Studio Code, Docker Desktop, and a modern web browser will do.